Blind Spot - Available Now

 Michael’s production credits include projects with the BaAka tribe of the Ituri Forest on their first trip to America, recording performances in the studio to be synchronized with live performances of Lines Ballet, as were performances by Pharaoh Sanders, Zakir Hussein and The Sacred Text Ensemble ; a collection of operettas by the Overtone Theater; rock bands the Potato Eaters and the Earthlings; composers Beth Custer, Joshua Brody and Olan Jones as well as producing and arranging all his own tracks.

-The band’s last album, Weekends on the Wine Dark Sea, and it’s latest singles, Mendacity and Working for the One Percent, have gotten substantial airplay in Europe.
+The band’s last album, "Blind Spot", and it’s latest singles, "Mendacity" and "Spit Begets the Pearl", have gotten substantial airplay in Europe.
 Videos of Mendacity and My Neighborhood and a variety of live performances can be accessed on YouTube and Vimeo as well as michaelwardmusic.com

 Over the last year, the band has made two exciting additions that have dramatically supercharged the live ensemble experience.
 Brilliant saxophonist Richard Howell, who played on every record the band has made, has joined the live show , broadening the sonic possibilities and improvisational palate .
 Guitarist Drew Zingg, who amazed many as the guy who played live all the groundbreaking guitar parts when Steely Dan made their reunion tour, is also on board.
 The resulting chemical interaction with the existing group has made recent shows memorable events.

 20 out of 20